Design System Component: Alert Banner

 Key Points

-To design a new alert banner component, I researched design systems from successful brands like Salesforce, IBM, and GitHub.
-I observed that their alert banners shared several common elements:
+To create the component and visual spec, I researched design systems from successful brands like Salesforce, IBM, and GitHub.
+I observed that their alert banners shared several common elements

 Icon: Indicates the type of alert (e.g., error, warning, info, success).